Even though knife throwing goes back hundreds of years, it was only in 2009 that knife throwing experienced its modern revival.

-A lot of people think that a throwing knife needs to be “perfectly balanced.”
+Many people think a throwing knife needs to be “perfectly balanced.”
 But a knife will rotate around its center of gravity when thrown.
-So, it’s really just a matter of figuring out what that knife’s center of gravity is.
+So, it’s just a matter of figuring out what that knife’s center of gravity is.
 That’s why we can throw very unbalanced things like tomahawks.

-However, when starting out, it is probably best to go with a balanced knife.
+However, it is probably best to use a balanced knife when starting.